Chapter 1 - Chapter 2 - Chapter 3 - Chapter 4 - Chapter 5 - Chapter 6 - Chapter 7

 “We’ll talk about this later,” Terra muttered.
 Pharazon didn’t answer, so she took that to be an agreement.

 The Nimmo stepped upward, and the lapping of waves met Terra’s ears while the air became cold and salty.
 Deckboards creaked under the relic Neopet’s weight, and then they headed down on an incline.
-Other than that, there was only ominous silence.
+Other than that, there was only ominous silence and darkness.

 “Do ye have the goods?” a new, raspy voice asked.

-Without any warning, Terra was dropped onto a hard surface.
+Terra was dropped onto a hard surface.
 A dull thud beside her announced Pharazon’s arrival.
-She grimaced and rolled over on her side.
-At least now her stomach would start to calm down.

 “We want a bonus,” the Nimmo grunted.
 “Blasted brats gave us some trouble on the way over.”

 Terra heard the heavy clink of coin.
 “You’ll get what he’s payin’ ye,” the new voice replied, “and nary a piece more.
 And dunnae give me tha’ look—I’m just the runner.
-Take it up with him if you want, but leave me out o’ it.”
+Take it up with him if you want, but leave me outta it.”

 “Fine,” the Nimmo said.
 “He must be daft if he’s payin’ this much for these two, anyway.”
-Although the pirate tried to sound tough, Terra caught a tinge of apprehension sneaking into her tone.
-That didn’t exactly comfort the human about what she and Pharazon were getting into.
-But she wanted answers.
+Although the pirate tried to sound tough, Terra caught a tinge of apprehension sneaking into her tone, making the owner even more curious about who had hired these pirates.

 “Great,” Pharazon replied, utterly unenthusiastic.